erikrichy/zabbix_unifi_templates/README.md

         └── unifi_protect.yaml
 ```

 The top-level `7.0/` folder reflects the Zabbix template export format version, not the UniFi OS version.
-If templates for other Zabbix versions are added later, they'll live in sibling folders (e.g. `6.0/`).

 ## Requirements